 The efficacy of polyurethane foam injection is backed by the United States Department of Transportation, which has been using it for concrete repair on roads and in other situations for more than 30 years.
 However, if that’s not enough to convince you of its benefits, you can look at those benefits for yourself.

-These are the main reasons JES uses polyurethane foam injection for concrete leveling.
+These are the main reasons JES uses polyurethane foam injection for concrete lifting.

 One of the biggest downsides of pressure grouting is that it’s very heavy.
 The slurry mixture can weigh about 120 pounds per cubic foot.
 That means it’s very difficult for individuals to pump the slurry into the area in the first place.